deekshayennam/MUSE-Demo/readme.md

 This repository contains an example notebook demonstrating how to use the **[Multilingual Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder-multilingual/3)** pre-trained module from Tensorflow Hub.

-To get started, clone this repo and create the conda requirement with the required Python libraries
+To get started, clone this repo and create the conda environment with the required Python libraries
 ```
 git clone git@github.com:deekshayennam/MUSE-Demo.git
 cd MUSE-Demo